bwya77/O365-Report-Excel-COM-Interface/README.md

 E-Mail Address
 Public Folders
 Name
-If It’s Mail-Enabled
+If It's Mail-Enabled
 E-Mail Address
 Domains
 Domain Name
 If its fully verified
 If its default
-If it’s default, highlight it
+If it's default, highlight it
 Make the report good looking, and easy to read
 Show the data in alphabetical order
 Auto-Format Excel rows and columns